Tit (bird): Distribution and habitat

 The tits are a widespread family of birds, occurring over most of Europe, Asia, North America, and Africa.
 The genus Poecile occurs from Europe through Asia into North America, as far south as southern Mexico.
 American species in this genus are known as chickadees.
 Some species in this genus have quite large natural distributions; one, the grey-headed chickadee, is distributed from Scandinavia to Alaska and Canada.
 The majority of the tits in the genus Periparus are found in the southeastern portion of Asia.
 This includes two species endemic to the Philippines.
 The coal tit, also in this genus, is a much more widespread species, ranging from the British Isles and North Africa to Japan.
 The two crested tits of the genus Lophophanes have a disjunct distribution, with one species occurring in Europe and the other in central Asia.

 The genus Baeolophus is endemic to North America.
 The genus Parus includes the great tit that ranges from Western Europe to Indonesia.
 Cyanistes has a European and Asian distribution (also into northern Africa), and the three remaining genera, Pseudopodoces, Sylviparus, and Melanochlora, are all restricted to Asia.

 Behaviour

 Tits are active, noisy, and social birds.
 They are territorial during the breeding season and often join mixed-species feeding flocks during the nonbreeding season.
 The tits are highly adaptable, and after the corvids (crows and jays) and parrots, amongst the most intelligent of all birds.
+Tits recognize the difference between species that are dangerous or harmless to them, by this they can protect each other or their families.
+These birds do this by mobbing or escaping, however they also avoid the nest when predators are present in order to avoid their families being seen.